jcguu95/org-linker.el/readme.md

 Help is needed!
 The higher the more urgent.

++ [ ] Rewrite README that shows the point, and hide technical details in another file.
 + [ ] Publish the package to [MELPA](https://github.com/melpa/melpa/blob/master/CONTRIBUTING.org)
       or another reputable package repository.
 + [ ] Support symlink method.